1. What is recyclable at the County Transfer Stations (TS)?

 Glass, plastic, aluminum, cardboard, batteries, used oil, and HHW are all accepted for FREE at all sites.
 Mixed Paper Recycling is available at the Paradise Transfer Station only.

 2. Where else can I take it?

 Recyclables can also be taken to various non–county facilities and programs in Mono County that accept recyclables.
 Some of these facilities pay market rates for certain recyclables.
 To view additional information on the recycling facilities in the county, both county-operated and otherwise, click here.

 3. Where does the recycling go?

-Recyclables collected at the Bridgeport and Walker TSs are shipped to a processing center in Gardnerville, NV.
-Recyclables collected at Pumice Valley and south are taken to a processing facility in Big Pine.
-From these centers, the commodities are shipped and sold to market.
+Recyclables collected at the County Transfer Stations are shipped to a processing center in Gardnerville, NV.
+From this center, the commodities are shipped and sold to market.

 4. Why don’t I get paid to drop recyclables at the County?

 The County’s program was designed in order to encourage and enable recycling in the county, but the infrastructure that facilitates the marketing of recyclables (scales, crushers, balers, storage and transportation) have not yet been invested in.
 With the County’s current infrastructure, the cost of transportation of the materials is greater than the price the county receives for the materials once delivered to market.

 5. Where can I get paid for the recyclables I collect?